wadi-green/Wadi.Green/README.md

 ### How to help

 #### As a developer or designer ?
 I beleive in transparency.
-The entire app code base can be found [here](...) and I have also created some [Projects](https://github.com/wadi-green/Wadi.Green/projects) to organize tasks.
+The entire app code base can be found at [Skanking Tiger](https://github.com/wadi-green/skanking_tiger) and I have also created some [Projects](https://github.com/wadi-green/Wadi.Green/projects) to organize tasks.
 I try to keep things organized in a kanban board style, if you see something you can help out with or if you have some new ideas, reach out.

 #### Do you love to teach and write?